WHU Summer Institute

 - Study business in English.

-- Earn 3 KU credits in just two weeks.
+- Earn 3 KU credits during the two week program.

 - Visit international businesses and major European banks.